Social Media: Are You a Maven or Wallflower?

-It’s no longer about just selling a product or service; it’s about developing a community around your brand and encouraging your customers to interact and join.
-While measuring an exact ROI is still difficult to quantify, social media has become an essential marketing tool.
-Virtually all companies, big or small, have acknowledged the presence of social media.
+Marketing is no longer about just selling a product or service; it’s about developing a community around your brand and encouraging your customers to interact and join.
+This is why social media has become an essential marketing tool.

 Recently, Charlene Li of Altimeter Group and Ben Elowitz, CEO of Wetpaint, released a study titled Engagement db.
 The report focused on the world’s top 100 brands and how well they are engaging consumers using social media.
 The key findings in the study revealed a significant correlation between deep social media engagement and financial performance.
 Those brands with deeper engagement at the right places performed better financially.